 Those wanting a bountiful choice from land or sea should try Cowfish.
 The seared Ahi tuna is always a favorite; however, save room for dessert since the skillet cookie with vanilla ice cream is a must.

 This fine dining establishment has the air of an old farmhouse in Tuscany.
-Nick & Toni's has rustic Italian and Mediterranean dishes that source ingredients from local farmers and fishermen.
+Nick & Toni's has rustic Italian and Mediterranean dishes sourcing ingredients from local farmers and fishermen.
 The wood-roasted mussels come highly recommended.

 Much of the cuisine at the Stone Creek Inn is French-inspired.
 The dining experience is memorable with choices such as oven-roasted halibut, rack of lamb with Mediterranean spice, and braised Montauk lobster with baby vegetables.

 The Hamptons has a vibrant and healthy arts scene.
-Here are 5 top arts venues visitors should investigate:
+Here are five top arts venues visitors should investigate:

 The work of light artist Dan Flavin is front and center at the Dan Flavin Art Institute.
 This modernist pioneer revolutionized the use of fluorescent light as an art form.
 His "situations," as he called them, manipulate space.
 Flavin has been named one of the most important visual artists of the 20th century.

 This cultural cornerstone has been a part of the Hamptons since 1931.
-The museum mounts between eight and ten exhibitions a year focusing on artists who are affiliated with the area.
+The museum mounts between eight and 10 exhibitions a year focusing on artists affiliated with the area.
 Visiting Guild Hall with its jewel-box proscenium theater and fine art galleries should be on everyone's to-do list while visiting the Hamptons.

 This by-appointment-only gallery recently opened its new 5,000-square-foot space in Southampton.
 Many art collectors are enticed by the number of well-known artists, such as Pipilotti Rist and Jenny Holzer, whose works can be found here.

 Some awe-inspiring collections make their home at the Parrish Art Museum.
-The world's most important collections of works by the preeminent American Impressionist William Merritt Chase and by the groundbreaking post-war American realist painter Fairfield Porter, can be viewed here.
+The world's most important collections of works by the preeminent American Impressionist William Merritt Chase and the groundbreaking post-war American realist painter Fairfield Porter can be viewed here.

 Nightlife in the Hamptons can be quite the scene as popular places fill up quickly.
 LVH recommends checking out these three venues as great places for nightlife when wanting a little excitement after dark away from the Hampton villa:

 This club is happening.
-Replete with breezy beachside cabanas, a nautical-striped outdoor bar, and an influencer-styled crowd getting down to a live DJ.
+It’s replete with breezy beachside cabanas, a nautical-striped outdoor bar, and an influencer-styled crowd getting down to a live DJ.
 As they say, Gurney's during peak season is peak Montauk.

-Here, partiers will feel the sand beneath their toes as they take sunset pics over Fort Pond, hear live music and run into a dizzying array of celebs and models.
+Here, partiers will feel the sand beneath their toes as they take sunset pics over Fort Pond, hear live music and run into a dizzying array of beautiful people.
 The Surf Lodge is one of the most well-known hotspots in all of Montauk.

-The Stephen Talkhouse has weathered years of history -- 50 to be exact.
+The Stephen Talkhouse has weathered years of history – 50 to be exact.
 It has been touted as Long Island's best live music club and brings scores of A-list performers to Amagansett.
-VIP table can be purchased for most shows.
+VIP tables can be purchased for most shows.

 There is never a shortage of things happening in the Hamptons with something for everyone's tastes.
-These four are of the most popular events in the Hamptons:
+These four are among the most popular events in the Hamptons:

 The Great South Bay Music Festival in Long Island is the largest, longest-running four-day music, art, and cultural event.
-About 60 performers on four stages present legends and local emerging artists in classic rock, jazz, jam-band, country, folk, zydeco, hip hop, and funk.
+More than 60 performers on four stages present legends and local emerging artists in classic rock, jazz, jam-band, country, folk, zydeco, hip hop, and funk.

-People who enjoy sports might wish to spend an exciting afternoon at Polo Hamptons.
-Guests enjoy the thrill of a polo match with preferred seating and a VIP cocktail party.
-They also have access to an open bar paired with hors d'oeuvres.
-Definitely a class affair!
+People who enjoy sports and horses might wish to spend an exciting afternoon at Polo Hamptons.
+You will enjoy the thrill of a polo match with preferred seating and a VIP cocktail party.
+You will also have access to an open bar paired with hors d'oeuvres.

-One of the largest outdoor horse shows in the United States; The Hamptons Classic Horse Show is a premier destination for horse enthusiasts and a much-anticipated stop on the summer tour for competitors.
-In addition to watching world-class equestrian sport, spectators can enjoy more than 80 onsite shops and delectable international food options.
+One of the largest outdoor horse shows in the United States; the Hamptons Classic Horse Show is a premier destination for horse enthusiasts and a much-anticipated stop on the summer tour for competitors.
+In addition to watching world-class equestrian riders, you can enjoy more than 80 onsite shops and delectable international food options.

 Attendees at the Westhampton Beach Festival of the Arts can explore an extraordinary outdoor gallery of original artwork in such mediums as sculpture, jewelry, painting, photography, glass, ceramics, mixed-media, metalwork, fiber art, woodworking, and more.
 Artists with works found in the top private and public art collections in the nation are on hand.

 Connoisseurs of fine wine would savor a personalized and private tour of some of the best wineries the Hamptons have to offer.
-Take in such wineries as the magnificent Wollfer Estate Vineyard in Sagaponack and smaller vineyards such as Channing Daughter where wine offerings are no less stellar.
-One thing is certain -- there are many wineries from which to choose.
+Take in wineries such as the magnificent Wollfer Estate Vineyard in Sagaponack and smaller vineyards such as Channing Daughter, where wine offerings are no less stellar.

 Climb to the top of the oldest lighthouse in New York state for the magnificent view.
 Make sure to bring a camera to capture the magical moments.
 After that long climb to the top, there are plenty of swinging benches to relax and watch the scenery before heading back to your villa in the Hamptons.